PaulDanielML/MuJoCo_RL_UR5/README.md

  Alternatively, its methods can also be used by any other class (like a Gym environment) to provide some more functionality.
 One example of this might be to move the robot back into a certain position after every episode of training, which might be preferable compared to just resetting all the joint angles and velocities.
  The controller currently also holds the methods for image transformations, which might be put into another separate class at some point.

 * **GraspEnv:** A Gym environment for training reinforcement learning agents.
-Currently a basic lifting task is implemented.
+The task to master is a pick & place task.
 The difference to most other MuJoCo Gym environments is that the observation returned is a camera image instead of a state vector of the simulation.
 This is meant to resemble a real world setup more closely.

 The robot configuration used in this setup (Universal Robots UR5 + Robotiq S Model 3 Finger Gripper) is based on [this](http://www.mujoco.org/forum/index.php?resources/universal-robots-ur5-robotiq-s-model-3-finger-gripper.22/) resource.
+It has since been heavily modified.
+Most current XML-file: *UR5gripper_2_finger.xml*
 The python bindings used come from [mujoco_py](https://github.com/openai/mujoco-py/tree/master/mujoco_py).
 The PID controllers implemented are based on [simple_pid](https://github.com/m-lundberg/simple-pid).
 A simple inverse kinematics solver for translating end-effector positions into joint angles has been implemented using [ikpy](https://github.com/Phylliade/ikpy).